 Automation allows boosting retention rates very effectively.
 Reminders about your service can get delivered via push notifications and emails as soon as a customer starts showing any signs of churning.

-You'll also find the template to set up retention messaging in a few clicks inside Customer Journey.
+You can set up retention messaging in a few clicks inside Customer Journey.

 Automatically reward users for being active and encourage repeat purchases.
 Let's imagine your customer has made a purchase — it would be nice to make sure they'll come back again and become your loyal customer in the future.
 Reward them with a discount by triggering automatic delivery of a message containing their promo code: